 Staff were able to reflect on the effectiveness of the implementation of the Strategic Partnership so far, evaluate progress towards achieving the programme’s objectives, and discuss potential bottlenecks and challenges.

-Day one of the meeting was dedicated to the progress made during the first 10 months of the Partnership.
-The participants shared their key results, challenges and lessons learned.
+Day one of the meeting was dedicated to the progress made during the first half year of the Partnership.
+The participants shared their key findings, challenges and lessons learned.

-Following this session, participants heard from Hon.
-Joris van Bommel, Coordinator of the Strategic Partnership programme of the NMFA.
-He discussed the NMFA’s vision for these partnerships, which are being rolled out with a number of non-governmental organisations across the Netherlands, and which aim to strengthen civil society organisations in low- and middle-income countries in their role as advocates and lobbyists.
-Hon. van Bommel called on the participants to share their views of the collaboration with the NMFA so far and their ideas to further increase the effectiveness of the Partnership.
+Following this session, participants heard from Mr. Joris van Bommel, Deputy Head Civil Society Division and Coordinator of the Strategic Partnership programme of the NMFA.
+He discussed the NMFA’s vision for the 25 partnerships, which are being rolled out with selected non-governmental organisations across the Netherlands, and which aim to strengthen civil society organisations in low- and middle-income countries in their role as advocates and lobbyists.
+Mr. van Bommel called on the participants to share their views of the collaboration with the NMFA so far and their ideas to further increase the effectiveness of the Partnership.

 Day two of the event was a chance for the organisations to look to the future of the Strategic Partnership, placing a key focus on planning and measuring results.
-The staff discussed strategies for international lobbying and advocacy; made plans to ensure continued learning for the lifetime of the partnership; reflected on the Annual Plan for 2019; and suggested improved ways of working together to ensure that our partnership continues to be successful in 2017 and onwards.
+The staff discussed strategies for international lobbying and advocacy; planned for the first measurement of the indicators; reflected on the Annual Plans for 2017; and suggested improved ways of working together to ensure that our partnership continues to be successful in 2017 and onwards.